 Why do we know the Greens?

 Of course, the Greens have remained in the Eastern Counties League for the entire time that we, as a club, have been in existence.
 It’s a bit off our radar too, so there was no conceivable reason for us to ever meet.
 The fact that we have all comes down to the FA Vase (as is so often the case at that level of the game).
 The 1984-5 edition saw us force our way past Holbeach United in the Preliminary Round and Haverhill Rovers in Round One.

 Now, we thought Servowarm League Division Two North was higher in the non-league pyramid than the Eastern Counties League.
 But the Greens didn’t have to put up with all the Preliminary Round nonsense we did.
 And they only needed to overcome Potton United in Round One to get their place in the Round Two draw.
 With both of us in the hat, our two names came out side-by-side.
 And it meant the Norfolk side would make the awkward journey across to Broadhall Way.

-Gorleston Travel Information – Distance: 116 miles
+How to get to Gorleston – Travel Information – Distance: 116 miles

-After 42.6 miles, take the A47 eastbound for Great Yarmouth and Lowestoft until you reach the outskirts of the former.
-By a large lake and before reaching Great Yarmouth station, take the A12 across the River Yare and keep going until you come to a roundabout by a Toby Carvery.
+It’s now a fair while until you next need to do anything (42.6 miles).
+Take the A47 east for Great Yarmouth and Lowestoft until you reach the outskirts of the former.
+By a large lake and before reaching the station, take the A12 across the River Yare and keep going until you come to a roundabout by a Toby Carvery.

 Here, you need to take the third exit for Beaufort Way.
-Turn right after the next roundabout onto Carrel Road and take the first left for Woodfarm Lane.
+Turn right after the next roundabout onto Carrel Road; taking the first left for Woodfarm Lane to complete your trip.